-- Counseled an early-stage start-up company on issues of potential patent infringement as a barrier to market entry
+- Counseled early-stage start-ups on issues of potential patent infringement as a barrier to market entry.

-- Mined a multi-national client’s patent portfolio to identify claims suitable for assertion against a competitor, and performed infringement analyses on the competitor’s products
+- Mined clients’ patent portfolios for claims suitable for assertion against competitors, and performed infringement analyses on the competitors’ products.

 - Represented DST Global VI, LP in its investment in Root Stockholdings, Inc., a car insurance company that uses technology in smartphones to measure driving behavior to identify safe drivers.

-- Represented Carbon Black in its $2.1 billion acquisition by VMware.
+- Represented Carbon Black in its $1.6 billion IPO and its subsequent $2.1 billion acquisition by VMware.

 - Represented Credit Suisse in underwriting Everbridge Inc. in its $90 million IPO.
 Everbridge is a unified critical communications platform trusted by corporations and communities of all sizes.

-Mr. Stone serves as a judge for the MIT $100K Entrepreneurship Launch Competition.
+Mr. Stone has served as a judge for the MIT $100K Entrepreneurship Launch Competition.
 He is also a member of the Boston Patent Law Association.

 Prior to joining Goodwin, Mr. Stone was an associate in the Electrical and Computing Technologies Group at Wolf, Greenfield & Sacks, P.C. in Boston.